khodgins/BioinformaticsWorkshopMonash2021/Topic_4/readme.md

   echo $file
   head $file
 done

+#remove the file with the list of files
+rm file.txt
 ```
 The `cat file.txt` takes each line of the file file.txt.
 Each line then becomes the variable "$file" for each iteration of the loop.
 The file name will be printed (echo $file) and then the first 10 lines will be printed to the screen (head $file).